Abbott baby formula plant shuts down again due to flooding

-STURGIS, Mich.
-(WOOD) — Just days after reopening baby formula production, the Abbott facility in Sturgis, Michigan, is once again stopping production.
+STURGIS, Mich. — Just days after reopening baby formula production, the Abbott facility in Sturgis, Michigan, is once again stopping production, WOOD reports.

 In a statement posted to its website, Abbott cites the severe thunderstorms and heavy rains that came through southwest Michigan Monday as the reason for the closure.